 CEOS Agencies confirm that they are engaged in several R&D activities (some of which have led to operational products) that are paving the way for multi-sensor precipitation products.
 A wide range of techniques have been used to date, although the use of NWP model information is likely limited at this stage.
 Continued international coordination through various precipitation working groups (i.e., CGMS/IPWG and CEOS/P-VC) is encouraged, where much of state-of-the-art techniques are discussed, intercompared, etc.

-Proposed CEOS action for E.1: CEOS to continue its notion of support on multi-sensor algorithm research and development, including combinations incorporating both observations and numerical model/reanalysis estimates.

-Terms for action: Ongoing (routine business)

-CEOS lead entity: SIT Chair

-CEOS contributing entities: VC’s (all - TBC), WGCV(TBC)

-Proposed external partnership: WMO, CGMS, IPWG, GCOS, ICIMOD

 E.5.
 High priority should be given to generating improved global soil texture maps in order to improve modelling and retrieval of soil moisture.
 Furthermore, a more concerted effort is needed to develop an integrated soil moisture product.